schoeffm/blog/content/posts/cors-by-example.md

 ## CORS headers and their effect

 Basically, it's the __origin B__ server which determines who is able to embed its resources by using a bunch of [HTTP-headers][headers].
-Nevertheless, for some use-cases the requesting party (here the frontend JavaScript of __origin A__) also has to be adjusted.
+Nevertheless, for some use-cases the requesting party (here the frontend JavaScript of __origin A__) has to be adjusted too.
 Also depending on the use-case is the choice of [CORS-headers][headers] to be applied.<br/>
 Here's a short recap of the most important CORS-headers (again, details can be found [here][headers]) by which __origin B__ can control who else can fetch its resources:

 - `Access-Control-Allow-Origin`: can only be set to one specific origin which is then allowed to fetch from this server.
-It can also be set to wildcard `'*'` but this value is __mutually exclusive__ to `"include"` credentials mode (which makes it useless when dealing with auth-cookies/headers and is most probably only relevant for local development).
+It can also be set to wildcard `'*'` but this value is __mutually exclusive__ to `"include"` credentials mode (which makes it useless when dealing with auth-cookies).
 - `Access-Control-Allow-Credentials`: _When a request's credentials mode (`Request.credentials`) is `"include"`, browsers will only expose the response to frontend JavaScript code if the `Access-Control-Allow-Credentials` value is `true` ([see here for more details][credentials])_
 - `Access-Control-Allow-Methods`: all allowed methods which can be used in the actual fetch call
 - `Access-Control-Allow-Headers`: _Used in response to a preflight request to indicate which HTTP headers can be used when making the actual request._ Also allows wildcard `'*'` but again doesn't work with auth-cookies/header etc.